-The ICoCA is now accepting applications for ICoCA Certification from Member companies that have external certification to one (or more) of the following standards: ISO 18788, ISO 28007, PSC.1, issued by an independent accredited certification body:.
+The ICoCA is now accepting applications for ICoCA Certification from Member companies that have third-party certification to one (or more) of the following standards: ISO 18788, ISO 28007, PSC.1, issued by an independent accredited certification body:.

 The Certification Procedure which accomplishes the vision laid out in Article 11 of the Articles of Association is the result of significant study, discussion, and pragmatic compromise among the pillars – led by the Board Directors – and represents a solid methodology for implementing the first of the Association’s significant Governance and Oversight functions.
 Following a final comments process the General Assembly voted to accept the procedure.
 The procedure demonstrates the efforts of the three member pillars to harmonize the Code with newly developed and emerging national and international standards for the private security industry.